laurentlaurent/Git-Commands/README.md

 #### Update your branch cache

 When there are new branches created, Git does not automatically update your cache.
 Use the command `git fetch -a` to receive a list of all the branches available at the remote.
+Then use `git branch -a` to see a list of all the branches (including those at the remote).

 #### Creating a new branch